 In today’s highly competitive world, companies must ensure they are as focused on service as they are on their products.
 Often sales people become too focused on what they are selling, forgetting that how they sell themselves and service their products is a central requirement for all consumers today.
 Customers have too many choices, and have become too discerning, to settle for less than the best possible experience.
 The adage that a great salesperson isn’t selling a product, they are selling themselves is truer than it has ever been.
 SGEi excels in assessing sales staff and developing effective sales training to improve the individual abilities of team members and overall company performance.
-In this case study, we will look at how we helped a luxury nightlife and entertainment company improve both their team member and client satisfaction scores as well as overall sales success.
+In this case study, we will look at how we helped a luxury hospitality company improve both their team member and client satisfaction scores as well as an overall sales success.

-SGEi created an assessment with host staff to understand the current practices and identify where opportunities were being missed for upselling, what training was needed to elevate performance, and how the management team could improve the culture for over 150 staff.
-After examining the results of extensive interviews and team member assessments, a 4-week intensive and customized training program, consisting of four training modules, was designed to elevate the mindset and skills of all front-line staff.
+SGEi created an assessment with host and call center staff to understand the current practices and identify where opportunities were being missed for upselling, what training was needed to elevate performance, and how the management team could improve the culture for over 150 staff.
+After examining the results of extensive interviews and team member assessments, a 4-week intensive and customized training program, consisting of four training modules, was designed to elevate the mindset and skills of all front-line and call center staff.
 At the same time, a leadership program was implemented to help guide managers on how they can communicate, coach, and inspire their people better.
 A detailed plan was developed to provide communications, training, and coaching to help implement new habits and skills at both the management and staff levels.

 guide to provide the element of interaction during the training.